::view-transition-new

 This feature is not Baseline because it does not work in some of the most widely-used browsers.

-The ::view-transition-new CSS pseudo-element represents the "new" view state of a view transition — a live representation of the new view, after the transition.
+The ::view-transition-new CSS pseudo-element represents the "new" view state of a view transition — a snapshot live representation of the state after the transition.

-During a view transition, ::view-transition-new is included in the associated pseudo-element tree as explained in The view transition process.
+During a view transition, ::view-transition-new is included in the associated pseudo-element tree as explained in The view transition pseudo-element tree.
 It is only ever a child of a ::view-transition-image-pair, and never has any children.

 The following default styling is included in the UA stylesheet: